The Perfect 2 to 3 Days in Philadelphia Itinerary

 Avatar photo

 Audrey Webster is a writer for The World Was Here First.
-She is an Oregon native who has visited countries across the globe and currently spends her weekends exploring the Pacific Northwest.
+She is an Oregon native who has visited countries across the globe and currently spends her weekends exploring the Pacific Northwest and surrounding states.
 Her approach to traveling combines exploring famous tourist sites and wandering off the beaten path to discover new destinations.

 Leave a Comment